Accern/accern.github.io/source/includes/data_analytics/_saturation.md

 **What is it?** The online exposure of the story i.e. have a lot of people seen this story/information already?
 This is one of the useful metrics possible thanks to [story classification](#story-classification).
-**Note:** Twitter tweets takes into account the number of followers, retweets, and other metrics that twitter user has.

 **Quick Definition:** gauge the current potential exposure of a story